camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/view-organization-activity.md

 ---
 id: view-organization-activity
 title: View organization activity
+description: "Let's analyze the capabilities of the Activity tab."
 ---

-Let's analyze the capabilities of the Activity tab.

 The `Activity` tab lists all activities within an organization.
 There you can see for example when a cluster was created or deleted.